mdbhojwani/magento2-wishlist-analytics/README.md

 Analyze customer preferences and make data-driven decisions with the Magento 2 Wishlist Analytics extension.

 ### Key features:
-1. See all customer's wishlists on one grid
+1. View all customer wishlists in a single grid.
-2. Track the most popular items in your store
+2. Track the most popular items in your store.
-3. Control the stock quantity and avoid out-of-stocks
+3. Monitor stock quantities and avoid out-of-stock situations.
-4. Go to product editing in one click
+4. Edit products with a single click.
-5. Sort items by their popularity
+5. Sort items by their popularity.

 ## Installation